ezsystems/ezpublish-kernel/doc/specifications/template/ez_functions.md

    *  method: Provide $langueage = null as argument to method, depends on logic of ValueObject if this gives a value or not

   Example: `ez_trans_prop( versionInfo, 'name' )` will provide the same result as using `ez_content_name( content )`, in
-      both cases `VersionInfo->getName($lang)` is used in prioritized language order, with initial language fallback.
+      both cases `VersionInfo->getName( $lang )` is internally used in prioritized language order, with main language fallback.

 ## Rendering helpers